JamesClonk/backman/docs/configuration.md

 # Configuration

-backman can be configured via JSON configuration, either with a file `config.json` in its root directory, or by the environment variable `BACKMAN_CONFIG`.
+backman can be configured via JSON configuration, either with a file `config.json` in its root directory, or by the environment variable `$BACKMAN_CONFIG`.
-Values configured in `BACKMAN_CONFIG` take precedence over `config.json`.
+Values configured in `$BACKMAN_CONFIG` take precedence over `config.json`.
 By default backman will assume useful values for all services/backups unless configured otherwise.

-**Note:** Configuration via the `config.json` only makes sense when either pushing with buildpacks to CF, or by building your own docker image.
+**Note:** Configuration through `config.json` only makes sense when building your own docker image, otherwise you cannot modify the file.
+For Cloud Foundry you will therefore most likely configure `$BACKMAN_CONFIG` in your `manifest.yml` or via `cf set-env`.

-If you are using the provided docker image `jamesclonk/backman` (as is default in the manifest) then there will be no configuration file and all configuration options need to be set via environment variables.
+If you are using the provided docker image `jamesclonk/backman` (as is default in the manifest) then there will be no configuration file and all configuration options must to be set via environment variables.

-It is generally recommended to use the `BACKMAN_CONFIG` environment variable for all your configuration needs.
+It is generally recommended to use the `$BACKMAN_CONFIG` environment variable for all your configuration needs.

-These here are the default values backman will use if not configured via JSON:
+These here are the default values backman will use if not configured otherwise:
 ```json
 {
 	"log_level": "info",